mgrider/SKHexGrid/README.md

 * Add the possibility for arbitrary text annotations
 * Add a periodic shading type, that uses the secondary color only every 2 or 3 cells (The 2-away version would be similar to 3-color, just only using 2-colors.)
+* Allow for coloring the edges of the board

 ### Some ideas more suitable for the main hex-grid project